|

 The Hansens fell into the city's residential rabbit hole - a process called "discretionary review."

-...and so begins another battle before the City Planning Commission.
+City Planning Commission.
 The weapon of choice?
 Discretionary review, or "DR" for those in the know.
 Read on:

 In simplest terms, discretionary review means that neighbors can object to changes in their neighborhood if a project is deemed to be "exceptional and extraordinary" and get a hearing before the City Planning Commission - even if city planners have approved the project.